 3) Injector numbers

 If you don't know how to read injector numbers that is not a problem,

 If your original DME MSD80 is responsive and you can read codes, you can read Injector numbers by tools like INPA or BimmerGeeks ProTool.

-You can also send original DME and we will read injector numbers from it.
+You can also send the original DME and we will read injector numbers from it.

-In case if DME MSD80 is not responsive, you can read injector numbers on injectors itself.
+In case if DME MSD80 is not responsive, you can read injector numbers on injectors themselves.

 These are the numbers we need:

 You can find CAS3 module at this location, It's underneath steering wheel, on top of pedals: